 CPE also supports various SEHD initiatives through distribution of tuition revenue generated by its courses and programs.
-If you have questions about CPE or need assistance planning a course or program, please contact CPE staff directly at 720-639-9229 or cpe@ucdenver.edu.
+If you have questions about CPE or need assistance planning a course or program, please contact CPE staff directly at 720-639-9229 or visit us at Denver Place, 999 18th Street, Suite 144.